 - 1. With due observance of the code of conduct for foreign languages adopted by the Executive Board of Erasmus University Rotterdam, the study programme provides education and assessments in English, unless the course manual provides otherwise. - 2.
 When writing essays, papers and the master thesis, use of literature in Dutch, German, English and French is permitted.
 If any literature is used in a language other than the languages listed above, the lecturer's or supervisor's prior consent is required. - 3.
-Participation in the education and assessments of the study programme requires sufficient command of the English language as described in Article 2.2. - 4.
+Written examinations must be in English, with the exception of the assignments in the Milestones Trajectory and Research Practices (course code: FW-MA0003) and From Theory to Practice (course code: FW-MA0023) and, if warranted by the subject matter, the master thesis. - 4.
+Participation in the education and assessments of the study programme requires sufficient command of the English language as described in Article 2.2. - 5.
 If the student wants to sit the examination in a language other than English, they must submit a request to the Examination Board.